-Usually, before your first period (post delivery) you may experience cramping or classic PMS-style symptoms.
+Usually, before your first period (post-delivery) you may experience cramping or classic PMS-style symptoms.
 It is also common to feel them weeks or even months before the actual period starts.

 If that happens, know that your body is preparing for the onset of a menstrual cycle.

-As for the bleeding, you may notice a dark red color and heavy flow as compared to periods before pregnancy.
+As for the bleeding, you may notice a dark red colour and heavy flow as compared to periods before pregnancy.
 Ideally, you should change your napkin (avoid tampons as they may cause infection) every four to five hours.

 Will my periods affect breastfeeding?